MarekBykowski/yocto-ci-manifest/README.md

 ## yocto-CI manifest

-Yocto-CI manifest is a build-up of the mandatory git repositories, listed below, enabling running `testimage` tests agains QEMU or SIMICS.
+Yocto-CI manifest is a build-up of the mandatory git repositories, listed below, enabling running `testimage` tests agains `QEMU` or `Simics`.
 The manifest comprises the following repositories:
 - meta-cxl
 - meta-openembedded
 - poky